wakeful-answer/vigilant-journey/docs/Schedule.md

 <div style="text-align: center">

-Timetable coming soon.

-Please see Programs for list of events and dates.
+Please see Programs for a detailed list of events and dates.

 </div>